 * * *

 If you have any questions about ghostwriting and editing, and want to learn a little more about what they are and my services in relation to them, send me an email via the email icon below.
-Alternatively, you can visit my contact page here.Follow me to stay up to date with my writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
+Alternatively, you can visit my contact page here.Follow us to stay up to date with our writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
 Got any questions/inquiries?
 Hit that little email icon and send them over.